Best Zoos and Petting Zoos in and Near Los Angeles!

 (323) 644-4200

-The 133 acre Los Angeles Zoo is home to more than 1,100 animals, including 29 endangered species.
+The 133-acre Los Angeles Zoo is home to more than 1,100 animals, including 29 endangered species.
 Get close-up looks at spectacular Sumatran tigers, Elephants of Asia, Giraffes, and African Lions.
 Learn more about some of the L.A.
-Zoo’s animal residents from the amazing animal keepers with different shows and activities at the Zoo.
+Zoo’s animal residents, from the amazing animal keepers to different shows and activities at the Zoo.
 As you stroll the zoo grounds, also take some time out to appreciate the botanical bounty around you.
 And, if you have little kids, visit the Winnick Family Children’s Zoo to get up close with goats and sheep in the Muriel’s Ranch.

 1801 East Chestnut Ave.